What is CEBCO and why was it created?

 At this time, CEBCO currently offers medical, dental, prescription drug, vision, an incentive-based wellness program, an Empoyee Assistance Program (EAP), and life insurance coverage.
 Our vendors are as follows:

-- Anthem Blue Cross and Blue Shield – Medical
+- Anthem Blue Cross and Blue Shield – Medical and Prescription Drug

 - Delta Dental – Dental

 - Interactive Health – Wellness Program

 - Anthem Life – Life Insurance